Neuralia/Neuralia.BouncyCastle/README.md

 ##### First, ensure dotnet core 2.2 SDK is installed

-#### The first step is to ensure that the dependencies have been built and copied into the nuget-source folder.
+#### The first step is to ensure that the dependencies have been built and copied into the local-source folder.

  - Neuralia.System.Data.HashFunction.xxHash
  - Neuralia.Blockchains.Tools